santoshn86/santoshn86/README.md

 <h2 align="left">Hi 👋!
-My name is Santosh Narwad and I'm a looking for SDE internship for 3 to 6 months and right now I am ready to contribute my skills in your industries, I'm from Pune, Maharashtra 411018. </h2>
+My name is Santosh Narwad and I'm a looking for SDE and in Data Science domain as well internship for 3 to 6 months and right now I am ready to contribute my skills in your industries, I'm from Pune, Maharashtra 411018. </h2>

 ###